hedi0/Smart_Door_Lock/README.md

 5. Provide a detailed description of your changes, including the problem it solves and how it was implemented.
 6. Be responsive to feedback during the review process.

+### Testing Requirements

+*   If applicable, write unit tests for new features or bug fixes.